About Badger Inquiry on Sport (BIOS)

 March 8; Northwestern Athletics; Northwestern University Professor Emeritus in the Department of Linguistics and former Faculty Athletics Representative to the NCAA and the Big Ten Conference and Interim Director of Athletics and Recreation, Dr. Robert Gundlach.

 3/23; 12 PM; Bennett Hall A/B; UW Department of History Professor and Alice D. Mortenson/Petrovich Distinguished Chair in Russian History, Dr. David McDonald; Making sports historical: The experience gained from two classes.

-3/31; 12 PM; Bennett Hall A/B; UW Department of Art History Professor and Chazen Family Distinguished Chair in Art, Dr. Faisal Abdu’Allah; Question issues of race and identity in relation to issues of cultural diversity and multiculturalism.
+3/31; 12 PM; Bennett Hall A/B; UW Department of Art History Professor and Chazen Family Distinguished Chair in Art, Dr. Faisal Abdu’Allah; Finding meaning at the intersection of art and sport.

 4/7; 10 AM; Bennett Hall A/B; UW School of Education Professor, Dr. Peter Miller; Leadership and coaching: Wisconsin Coaching Project findings.